LucasT-dev/Expert-Build-Plugin/README.md

 This allows timelapses to automatically deconstruct a selection layer by layer according to our desires.

-WARNING, this command is not compatible with //undo and //redo
+WARNING, this command is not compatible with //undo and //redo.
+Your selection is copied to your clipboard !

 Command : /timelapse <start-stop> [ block per tick ]